BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   and has a decent chance of including stuff from the legendary pools.
 * "Epic" treasure chests have an extremely high probability of dropping from the legendary pools.
+* Dice Chests (from the Tiny Tina DLC) will have a small chance of containing legendary loot on a "very high" roll.
 * When lockers spawn gear, they will always be blue-rarity.  *(Previously lockers had a chance to spawn even legendaries, so some could potentially see this as a drawback)*